 As Jesus initially waited by the well for the-woman-at-the-well to come to get the water that she needed to quench her physical thirst that day, He physically rested by a physical well that had been dug for the purpose of providing the water that sustains physical life.
 He rested on land that Jacob, an earthly father of faith, had given to his beloved son, Joseph.
 Joseph was the son who had restored his father’s family in the foreign land of Egypt by forgiving his brothers for the harm that they had done to their father and family as a whole.
 The brothers were indeed guilty of having betrayed them all.
 But that did not stop Joseph from then doing what he knew was the right thing to do.

-Once Joseph’s family was reconciled to both him and their father, he told them that they could stay together as a family in Egypt.
-There, God had positioned Joseph as the second in command and gave him the means to provide for all of their needs.
+Once Joseph’s family was reconciled to both him and their father, Joseph told them that they could remain in Egypt with Him.
+There, God had positioned Joseph as Egypt’s second in command and gave him the means to provide for all of his family’s needs, as well as the needs of everyone else living in Egypt at that time.
 So Joseph arranged for them to both reside and tend their flocks in the region of Egypt known as Goshen.
 There they were able to maintain both their way of life and their livelihood apart from the Egyptians’ foreign customs and gods.
 Goshen was to be their home until the time would come for them to acquire the Promised Land, as God had said would yet surely happen.

 But the land that Jesus rested upon physically at the well was also part of the land that His Father had given to Him—His Father’s beloved Son.
 It was the parcel of the Promised Land where, during the time when men were still awaiting God’s Promised Kingdom to come, Jesus was to spend His time on the Earth.
 Jesus would be the One to provide for not only the forgiveness that is needed by the whole world; but in being able to do that, Jesus would also give the whole world all that it would ever need to receive in Him in order to share in His eternal life.